 2. Reserve Movers/Truck in Advance

 For Madison apartments, especially in the downtown area, most leases end and begin at the same time — which means there’s going to be lots of competition for rental trucks and movers.
-But fortunately, Madison also has a great supply: Mad City Moving, College Hunks Hauling Junk, You Move Me Madison, and Two Men and a Truck are just a few of the local options.
+But fortunately, Madison also has a great supply of movers and junk removal companies: Mad City Moving, College Hunks Hauling Junk, You Move Me Madison, 1800-Got-Junk and Two Men and a Truck are just a few of the options.
 Reserve yours early to make sure you don’t end up having to haul everything yourself over the course of several trips.

 3. Set Up Internet & Utilities